 When The Kentucky Department of Agriculture started a program allowing farmers to grow hemp, Mt.
 Folly was quick to sign up.
 We are one of two farms (that we know of) in Kentucky making CBD hemp part of its organic rotation.

-Homestead Natural Hemp Tincture, endorsed by Laura and practically everyone else on the farm, is a Kentucky- grown, CBD-rich, full- spectrum hemp extract.
-Homestead contains more CBDs per ml (the amount in one dropper) than comparably priced tinctures on the market.
-The tincture is put under the tongue with the dropper, for sublingual absorption.
+Homestead Alternatives Hemp CBD Oil, endorsed by Laura and practically everyone else on the farm, is a Kentucky- grown, CBD-rich, full-spectrum hemp extract.
+Homestead contains more CBDs per ml (the amount in one dropper) than comparably priced CBD oils on the market.
+The oil is put under the tongue with the dropper, for sublingual absorption.

-Homestead’s tincture is made with C02-extracted floral and leaf material.
+Homestead’s oil is made with C02-extracted floral and leaf material.
 Rather than using an isolate, which is less expensive, Homestead uses the whole plant, allowing for the “entourage effect.”
 This means that all of the therapeutic constituents of the hemp plant, acting together, are more effective than a CBD isolate, chemically extracted and acting alone.
-With Homestead’s tincture, the CBDs are in the company of other cannabinoids and terpenes from Kentucky-grown hemp floral material.
+With Homestead’s oil, the CBDs are in the company of other cannabinoids and terpenes from Kentucky-grown hemp floral material.

 Come See for Yourself